chriskirknielsen/dotcom-2024/src/content/posts/2025/2025-01-03-simple-table-of-contents-highlighter/index.md

 ```js
 new IntersectionObserver(..., { rootMargin: `${document.body.clientHeight}px 0px -33% 0px` });
 ```
+{{ set imageUrl = './toc-intersection-observer.png' |> toRoot }}

-{% image './toc-intersection-observer.png' | toRoot, "A representation of the intersection detection on a sample page.", "A crude representation of what is going on.", { ratio: 1920/1200 } %}
+{{ image imageUrl, "A representation of the intersection detection on a sample page.", "A crude representation of what is going on.", { ratio: 1920/1200 } }}

 When I noticed highlighting on [Roman Komarov’s blog](https://blog.kizu.dev) (a CSS genius), I got curious and tried to reverse-engineer the feature by inspecting the minified JavaScript to improve my own implementation.
 I later found out he has an entire [blog post](https://blog.kizu.dev/toc-scroll-markers/) with links to [the source code](https://github.com/kizu/kizu-blog/blob/main/src/components/ScrollMarkers.astro), which I really should have looked for earlier! (the scroll-driven animation code is fascinating, which has [its own write-up](https://kizu.dev/scroll-driven-animations/)) The improvements from here on out directly benefited from Roman’s ideas.